-This procedure should be used in all cases in which it is alleged a member of staff or volunteer in a school has:
+This procedure should be used in all cases in which it is alleged a member of staff or volunteer in a school, or another adult who works with children has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children
+- Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.

-In dealing with allegations or concerns against an adult in the school, staff must:
+In dealing with allegations or concerns against an adult, staff must:

-- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible - If an allegation is made against the Headteacher, the concerns need to be raised with the LADO or nominated governor as soon as possible - Once an allegation has been received by the Headteacher or nominated governor they will contact the Local Authority Designated Officer on 01962 876364 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to
+- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible. - If an allegation is made against the Headteacher, the concerns need to be raised with the LADO or Chair of Governor as soon as possible. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the Local Authority Designated Officer on 01962 876364 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to.